As mobile phones continue to get bigger, thinner and practically 99% glass, the risk of damage has increased.

 If your phone is stolen from your home then it is highly likely that your home insurance will cover it as long as there are no exclusions, however accidental damage is not quite as clear-cut.
-According to recent research by GoCompare, 15% of policies were found to pay out for repair or replacement of a mobile phone, while 66% include the option to extend your policy to cover accident damage of a smartphone.
+According to recent research by GoCompare, just 15% of policies were found to pay out for repair or replacement of a mobile phone as standard, while 66% include the option to extend your policy to cover accident damage of a smartphone.

 Does my home insurance cover my phone when outside the house?

 If your phone is lost, stolen or damaged while out the house, then you will need to have personal possessions cover as an extension.

 This option typically protects things like smartphones, tablets and laptops – as well as other valuables like jewellery, shoe and clothes – and is not necessarily too expensive.
 On average, adding personal possessions cover for about £50,000 worth of contents cover can cost an extra £15 – £20 per year.

 Personal possessions cover usually only insures you for individual items worth up to a certain amount, which is why some insurers also offer high value item cover.
 For example, if you have a particularly expensive laptop (usually in excess of £1,000), you can ask to have this insured individually on your home insurance policy.

 Don’t forget your excess contribution